v-tisip/windows-uwp-pr.de-de/windows-apps-src/design/controls-and-patterns/text-handwriting-view.md

 ---
 Description: Customize the built-in handwriting view for ink to text input that is supported by UWP text controls such as the TextBox, RichEditBox (and controls like the AutoSuggestBox that provide a similar text input experience).
-title: Texteingabe mit der Handschrift-Ansicht
+title: Texteingabe mit der handschriftansicht
 label: Text input with the handwriting view
 template: detail.hbs
-ms.date: 10/13/18
+ms.date: 10/13/2018
 ms.topic: article
 keywords: Windows10, UWP
 pm-contact: sewen